See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Deterministic identity resolution matches records by exact equality across identifiers like email, phone number, or login credentials.
 It delivers high accuracy when first-party data is available.
 Probabilistic identity resolution estimates the likelihood that two records belong to the same customer using signals like IP address, device type, or behavioral patterns.
 It extends reach to anonymous visitors but requires confidence thresholds to determine positive matches.

-How does identity resolution work in a cookieless world?
+How does identity resolution work without third-party cookies?

-Identity resolution in a cookieless environment relies on first-party data, server-side tracking, and alternative ID solutions.
+Identity resolution without third-party cookies relies on first-party data, server-side tracking, and alternative ID solutions.
+Although Chrome reversed its cookie deprecation plan, Safari and Firefox have blocked third-party cookies for years.
 Businesses use Conversion APIs for server-side event tracking, alternative identifiers like UID2.0, ID5, and RampID, and data clean rooms for privacy-safe partner matching.
-Probabilistic methods based on behavioral patterns and contextual signals complement these approaches where deterministic matching is unavailable.

-Identity resolution is the foundational capability that makes CDPs useful.
+Identity resolution is the foundational capability that makes customer data platforms and cross-device identity stitching useful.
 Without it, customer touchpoints remain fragmented across systems, preventing personalization and wasting marketing resources on redundant messaging.
-Identity resolution creates the unified profiles that power segmentation, predictive modeling, AI decisioning, and omnichannel activation — every downstream CDP capability depends on resolved identities.
+Identity resolution creates the unified profiles that power segmentation, predictive modeling, AI decisioning, and omnichannel activation.

-Do I need a separate identity resolution vendor if my CDP has built-in matching?
+Do I need a separate identity resolution vendor?

-For most organizations, no. Modern Agentic CDPs include AI-powered deterministic and probabilistic identity resolution as a core feature.
-The accuracy gap between standalone vendors and built-in CDP matching has narrowed significantly.
-A separate vendor may still add value for organizations with extremely complex requirements (billions of records, hundreds of data sources, multi-brand identity graphs), but for the majority of use cases, built-in resolution delivers comparable accuracy with the advantage of direct connection to segmentation, AI decisioning, and activation — enabling closed feedback loops that standalone tools cannot provide.
+For most organizations, no. Modern CDPs include deterministic and probabilistic identity resolution as a core feature, and the accuracy gap between standalone vendors and built-in matching has narrowed significantly.
+A separate vendor may still add value for organizations with billions of records, hundreds of data sources, or multi-brand identity graphs that feed systems beyond marketing activation.

 Further Reading: Identity Resolution Is Table Stakes: What CDPs Actually Need in the AI Era